Feb 24, 2025

 Employee portal

 The cost to build a web portal for employees is insignificant compared to the cost of onboarding, integrating, training and retaining staff in modern global organizations.
-This is why so many companies provide their employees with convenient web portals that help them navigate their careers, get the necessary information on the spot and solve various work-related tasks faster.
+This is why so many companies provide their employees with convenient web systems that help them navigate their careers, get the necessary information on the spot and solve various work-related tasks faster.

 Example: